 - The Rusinga Paleoanthropology Project on Rusinga Island in western Kenya is co-directed by Dr. William Harcourt-Smith.
 On the periphery of an ancient, extinct volcano, Rusinga preserves a vast sample of living organisms that inhabited East Africa between 20-17 million years ago.

 These are field sites (co-)directed by NYCEP faculty.
 NYCEP faculty and students conduct primatological research at many other sites as well.

-- The Filoha Hamadyras Project, based at the Filoha outpost in the far north of the Awash National Park in central Ethiopia, is coordinated by Dr. Larissa Swedell.
-This project focuses on the behavioral biology and socioecology of wild hamadryas baboons.
+- The Filoha Hamadryas Project, based at the Filoha outpost of the Awash National Park in central lowland Ethiopia, was established by Dr. Larissa Swedell in 1996 and is currently co-directed by Drs.
+Larissa Swedell and Shahrina Chowdhury.
+This project focuses on the behavioral biology. socioecology, and socioendocrinology of wild hamadryas baboons.

 - The Kakamega Monkey Project in the Kakamega Forest of western Kenya has been directed by Dr. Marina Cords since 1979.
 Research in the Kakamega Forest has combined behavioral fieldwork with genetic and endocrinological techniques, undertaken in the laboratory, to gain a deeper understanding of primate behavior.

 - The Primate Ecology and Nutrition Project, directed by Dr. Jessica Rothman since 2007, conducts research out of the Makerere University Biological Field Station in the Kibale Forest of western Uganda and in Bwindi Impenetrable National Park in southwest Uganda.